fzhanna/Earthquake_Damage_Predictor-1/README.md

 # Earthquake Damage Predictor

 A data science contest, where we predict the damage caused by an earthquake on various structures.
+It is also one of the capstone project I submitted for the HarvardX Data Science certificate.

 This project consists of various R notebooks (broken into modules) and a pdf summary report was created using RMarkdown (see the Reports directory for details).